 Introduces office software currently used in business and industry.
 The brands of software in this class may change as industry standards evolve.
-Currently in use: Electronic Messaging Systems Software-Outlook.
-Covers electronic messaging (e-mail management), use of the address book, calendar and task management, discussions (chat sessions) and remote access.
-Prerequisite: Computer literacy (prior experience with computer and mouse device) and touch keyboarding skill of 25 words per minute.
-Class fee \$5.
-Offered as needed.
+Covers electronic messaging, (e-mail management), use of the address book, calendar and task management.
+Prerequisite: Computer literacy (prior experience with computer and mouse device) and touch keyboarding ability.
+F